 “Is Jake about?”
 I ask.

-“Don’t tell him I told you.
-He’s on the other side of the rocks over there,” he points, and my gaze follows.
+“Don’t tell him I told you, but he’s on the other side of the rocks over there,” he points, and my gaze follows.

-“Thank you,” I smile and start to walk in between the hoards of people.
-My mind wanders as I see the freedom on everyone’s faces, enjoying the sunshine and time with their loved ones.
-It takes me back to the times we were here as a couple.
-It’s then I realise I should be reliving the memories we have rather than me banishing them.
-No wonder I have lost my artistic flair; I’ve forgotten about the way he made me feel.
+As I see the smiles on everyone’s faces, my mind drifts.
+They are all enjoying the sunshine and time with their loved ones.
+It takes me back to the times Harri and I were here.
+It’s then I realise I have banished every memory we have rather than cherishing them.
+No wonder I have lost my artistic flair; I’ve forgotten about how he made me feel.

-When I reach the rocks, my stomach is in knots.
+When I reach the rocks, my stomach knots instantly.
 I see Jake sunbathing, hesitate and question whether to turn back around.

-“Look who I have found,” his Mum hollers, and before I know it, his dad, sister and niece, and nephews appear.
+“Look who I have found,” his Mum hollers to Jake, and before I know it, his dad, sister and niece, and nephews appear.

 “How’s you doing?” his dad asks.